 Constant Contact, Inc. as a publicly traded company is required by law to have controls in place over its financial and production environments, Documentation regarding these controls can be found at the S.E.C website at http://sec.gov/edgar/searchedgar/companysearch.html under our ticker symbol of "CTCT".

-Please also feel free to view our FAQ 'How is data security managed on Constant Contact servers?'
+Please also feel free to view our KnowledgeBase article called 'Security of My Data on Constant Contact Servers